department-of-veterans-affairs/va.gov-team/strategy/README.md

-# [Draft] OCTO-DE Product Strategy
+# [Draft] Digital Experience (DE) Product Strategy

+## Ofiice of the CTO (OCTO) North Stars
+1. Increase the usage and throughput of VA services
+2. Decrease the time Veterans spend waiting for an outcome
+3. Increase the quality and reliability of VA services

+## DE Vision
+Every Veteran is guaranteed access to self service benefits and accurate data.

-## Mission
+## DE Mission
 Continuously deliver high-quality digital experiences for the benefit of all Veterans and their families.

-## Vision
-Every Veteran is guaranteed access to self service benefits and accurate data.

 ## Goals
 1. Veterans and their families can apply for all benefits online